potatolain/nesnet/README.md

 # What known caveats/issues does the system have?

+- While a request is in progress, your program *must never read input directly*.
+The library provides a nesnet_pad_poll method that caches/times pad inputs without corrupting the request/response.
 - Responses will occasionally be off by a few bytes.
 This generally impacts the status code (200 OK, 404, etc) before anything else, so is easy to detect.
 - If a response is too long, the NES library will cut it off, and if another request is made before the photon firmware finishes